particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-{{note op="start" type="P2"}}
+{{note op="start" type="gen4"}}
-All PWM compatible pins on the P2 and Photon 2 share a single timer.
+All PWM compatible pins on the P2, Photon 2, and M-SoM share a single timer.
 Thus only one frequency of tone can be generated at a time.
 {{note op="end"}}